raganwald/raganwald.github.com/_posts/2017-07-22-ownership.md

 ---
-title: "Closing Time: Iteraables are a Leaky Abstraction"
+title: "Closing Time: Iterables are a Leaky Abstraction"
 layout: default
 tags: [allonge, noindex]
 ---

-### iterators an iterables, a quick recapitulation
+### iterators and iterables, a quick recapitulation

 In JavaScript, iterators and iterables provide an abstract interface for sequentially accessing values, such as you might find in a collection.[^collections]